rakus/quick_change_directory/README.md

 ### Installation Script

-The installation script `INSTALL.sh` automates the steps described in the section "Manual Installation" above.
+The installation script `INSTALL` automates the steps described in the section "Manual Installation" above.
 This includes the change to your local crontab and updates to .bashrc and .kshrc (if available).

+If the script is called with out parameter it shows some help.

+To copy the files install call:

+    ./INSTALL copy

+To create symbolic links to the files in the current directory call:

+    ./INSTALL symlink

-If the script is called without parameter, it will run in "simulation mode" and only print what would be done.
+NOTE: You can add the option '-n', so the script will just print what would be done.

-To really run the installation execute `./INSTALL.sh YES`.
+If you installed it before, you will need either '-f' (to overwrite) or '-b' (to create backup files using the current time stamp).

+The file `qc-index.list` will always be copied.
+Even if `symlink` is used for install.
+The file is typically changed by the user.
+If the file is already installed, the new version is copied to `~/.qc/qc-index.list.new`.

 Then source `.quick_change_dir` by executing `. $HOME/.quick_change_dir` or
 just start a new shell.